-- 1. implementation of a Network of schools and vocational training centers in line with an integrated training system; - training of teachers and trainers on the new Peer evaluation methodology (about 50 among teachers and trainers); - 3. exchange and integration between school and training structures operating in completely different territorial contexts.
+- 1. implementation of a Network of actors in line with an integrated education and training system; - 2. training of teachers and trainers on the new Peer evaluation methodology (about 50 among teachers and trainers); - 3. exchange and integration between education and training structures operating in completely different territorial contexts.

-The precondition for the national experimentation of the Peer Review that allowed the comparison among the two systems (school education and vocational training) was the revision of the evaluation tools used by the European Peer Review methodology.
+The precondition for the national experimentation of the Peer Review that allowed the comparison among two systems: education and training, was the revision of the evaluation tools used by the European Peer Review methodology.

-To this end, to ensure an effective implementation of the European Peer Review methodology in schools and training centers and to avoid duplication and redundancy between the different assessment tools already applied in the school or training context (e.g., ISO quality certification), the assessment tools were revised, integrated and modified with the aim of making them consistent with what has already been achieved by Invalsi (National Institute for the evaluation of the education and training system) at the level of Quality Areas and Self-assessment Report.
+To this end, to ensure an effective implementation of the European Peer Review methodology in different learning and teaching contexts and to avoid duplication and redundancy between the different assessment tools (e.g., ISO quality certification) already applied.

+The assessment tools were revised, integrated and modified with the aim of making them consistent with what has already been achieved by Invalsi (National Institute for the evaluation of the education and training system).